 State schools exist not only in a variety of forms, but with nuances between those.
-Some areas continue to have a selective system at 11; others do not.
-Many secondary schools – and a few primary schools – are now academies.
+Some areas continue to have a selective system (with grammar schools) at 11; others do not.
+Most secondary schools – and quite a few primary schools – are now academies.
 Plenty of these are part of large academy chains such as Harris Federation, E-Act or ARK.
-Other schools are free schools, set up by local groups, often with a faith designation.
+Other schools are free schools, set up by local groups, sometimes with a faith designation.
 These are all state schools, funded by the government, but academies and free schools are not overseen by local authorities.
-Controversially, they are permitted to employ unqualified teachers, set their own admission criteria and ignore the national curriculum..
+Controversially (for some), they are permitted to employ unqualified teachers, set their own admission criteria and ignore the national curriculum..

 However, worry less about the type of school - there are good and bad within all - but look instead at the individual school and how well it will suit your child.

 Over the last 100 years, successive governments have struggled to improve education by reforming its structure, over and over again.
 What hasn't changed is that in the UK all state schools are entirely free to parents as they are funded through taxation - though many are now asking parents for voluntary contributions to help fill in shortfalls.

 On this site you will find a wealth of information to help you choose the right school for your child.
 We have an extensive search facility - simply enter your criteria to locate potential schools.